 Hailing from the great state of Texas Karl was instilled with a sense of pride at an early age.
 That pride is evident in his operation of COLUMBIA as he strives to provide the best experience possible for every guest onboard.
 A move to Fort Lauderdale in his late teens exposed Karl to the world of yachting and large sailing yachts in particular.
-His fascination with these beautifully crafts lead him to literally come up through the hawse pipe working as rigger, engineer, and finally captain.
+His fascination with these beautiful crafts lead him to literally “come up through the hawse pipe” working as rigger, engineer, and finally captain.
 In his long career he has sailed on some of the most well-known sailing yachts in their day such as BOOMERANG, NEVER SAY NEVER, MIKADO, PARLAY, TIMONEER, and worked as captain aboard RIPPLE, ATLANTA, SUMMERWIND, an original 1929 Alden schooner, and AVALON.
 He has completed 5 transatlantic crossings, and 1 transpacific crossing.
 His sailing experience ranges from 420s, to maxi yacht racing, to large luxury yacht racing in Transatlantic Challenge Races, Super Yacht Cups, and Bucket Regattas.
 His 32 years in yachting and over 90,000 miles at sea have taken him from the East Coast of the US, to the Mediterranean, Caribbean, Canada, Australia, New Zealand, Fiji and too many other Pacific Islands to list here.
 Karl holds a USCG 200ton Master, captaining both sailing and motor yachts in his career.
 Sailing has always been his first love so when the position on COLUMBIA was offered he jumped at it and has been onboard since she was launched in August 2014.
 Karl looks forward to showing his charter guests the beauty of the sea and some exciting sailing.
-When he gets a day off he enjoys off road adventures in his 25 year old Land Cruiser that he has modified for overland trekking.
+When he gets a day off he enjoys off-road adventures in his 25-year-old Land Cruiser that he has modified for overland trekking.
 He also enjoys shooting sports and is a certified scuba diver.

 Stewardess: Ruth Joyner (Australian/American)

-Chef: Robbie Bateh (American)
+Chef: Barbara Stevens (American)

-Mate: Greg Wessel (American)
+Mate: Jessica Todd-Marrone (American)

-Engineer: Yuri Bartz (American)
+Engineer: Willy Kunkle (American)